EmmanuelEO/CMPT225_Rush_Hour_Solver/README.md

 # Rush_Hour_Solver_Project

-The full implementation of the solver for the rush hour board game using Astar's algortihm, BFS, DFS and Djisktra's algorithm.
+The full implementation of the solver to the rush hour board game using Astar's algortihm, BFS, DFS and Djisktra's algorithm.